“Would I rather be feared or loved? Easy, both. I want people to be afraid of how much they love me”. – Michael Scott.

 On 21st October 2020, something was amiss in The Times of India newspaper.
 There seemed to be a proofreading error or printing mistake.
 On looking closer, readers realized that the letter ‘I’ was missing from the masthead, the headline, and the whole newspaper.
 Every place where the letter should have been used was simply omitted.

 As always, people took to the microblogging site – Twitter, to discuss this so-called blunder made by a national newspaper.
 The news with the missing ‘I’ was so hard to comprehend.

 Something like this had never happened in the history of print media.
 What were they thinking?

 It wasn’t a printing mistake or proofreading error.

-Instead, it was an absolutely brilliant advertisement by TATA Salt, to spread awareness about Global Iodine Deficiency Day and talk about the missing ‘I’ (Iodine) in our body.
+Instead, it was a brilliant advertisement by TATA Salt, to spread awareness about Global Iodine Deficiency Day and talk about the missing ‘I’ (Iodine) in our bodies.

 TATA Salt ran a similar Missing ‘I’ multi-media campaign in 2018.

 But last time, the media house in association with Ogilvy got all its media partners across TV, print, and digital to make editorial changes that made the campaign a huge success.

 Times of India online removed the letter ‘I’ from its web and WAP sites.
 As far as electronic media was concerned, Republic TV joined the bandwagon by removing all the I’s for an entire day from its headlines and content.
 In print media, Hindustan Times removed the letter ‘I’ from the masthead as well as the entire copy on the back page, with an ad inserted in the middle of the page that reads “Is I missing from your body as well?”.